Guidance for main export markets

 Exporting to Thailand

 If you’re planning to export food products for human consumption to Thailand, you may need a food quality assurance system certificate (also known as a ‘product registration’ or ‘GMP’ certificate) to enable your importer to register your product(s) with Thailand's Food and Drug Administration (FDA).

 This certificate is required for 66 different food products (listed in Annex 1: Food products required to comply with Thai FDA GMP requirements), including:

 - fresh vegetables.

-Thailand’s Food and Drug Administration will not accept Risk Management Programme, Food Control Plan or National Programme registrations, Free Sale Advice Statements or Free Sale Certificates in place of this certificate.
+Thailand’s FDA will not accept Risk Management Programme, Food Control Plan or National Programme registrations, Free Sale Advice Statements, or Free Sale Certificates in place of this certificate.

 Applying for a Food quality assurance system certificate

 Follow the instructions in the: